abolfazlSadeqi/DesginPattern/Template_Method/Readme.md

-The Template Method pattern defines a skeleton of an algorithm in a superclass and allows subclasses to redefine specific steps of the algorithm without changing its structure.
+defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.